victormours/chaplin/README.md

 - [chaplin-init](https://github.com/victormours/chaplin-init) is a starting point with some basic front end dev tooling (gulp, zurb foundation and such)

 # Support

 For troubleshooting or any questions about using Chaplin, hit me up on twitter [@VictorMours](https://twitter.com/VictorMours).

+Chaplin is still in its early days, so I wouldn't recommend it for user-facing production apps just yet.
+We've been using it for an internal app for a couple month and it does the job.